-Jaehaerys I Targaryen, known as the Conciliator, the Wise or the Old King, was the fourth Targaryen King of the Seven Kingdoms, ruling from 48–103 AC.
+Jaehaerys I , known as the Conciliator, the Wise or the Old King, was the fourth Targaryen king to sit the Iron Throne, ruling from 48 AC to 103 AC.
 He was a dragonrider whose mount was Vermithor.
 He was the grandson of Aegon the Conqueror.

 - 1 Appearance and character